Batts of mineral wool insulation stacked together

 Here are some of the advantages of mineral wool insulation in residential spaces:

-Rockwool is essentially a mass of fine, intertwined fibers, each of which has a diameter of around 3-4 micrometers.
+Rockwool is essentially a mass of fine, intertwined fibers, each with a diameter of around 3-4 micrometers.
 This intertwined structure allows the insulation to trap the air that passes through it.

 The fibers often contain a binder and some oil to minimize dusting, slowing the heat transfer and increasing retention capacity.
 Binders increase the R-value of the insulation and provide it with greater insulation capabilities.

-With an average R-value of 23, mineral wool insulation can help keep your living space at a comfortable and consistent temperature without needing to adjust the thermostat so often.
+With an average R-value of 23, mineral wool insulation can help keep your living space at a comfortable and consistent temperature without adjusting the thermostat so often.
 The thermal performance of this material has also remained stable over the years.

 Here’s a chart showing the R-values of other insulating materials compared to Rockwool: